IBM/dbb/Templates/GitHubActionsPipeline/README.md

 This is a non-comprehensive list of items that are either a known issue, a work in progress, or something that still needs to be implemented.

 ### High Importance
+- migration from personal access tokens to the GITHUB_TOKEN

 ### Medium Importance
 - the baseline reference file is not automatically updated when a new version is released